lzim/teampsd/resources/training_guides/github/issues_and_trackers_management.md

 ## Training Record:
 #### Practice
-###
-- [ ] Exercise 1: Create an issue using the Issue Template about a real potential issue that could occur across TeamPSD:
- 1. Assign all fellow trainees to the issue
- 2. Pick labels that you think are appropriate to the Issue you describe and be ready to explain why you chose these labels.
- 3. Assign to the ro1_launch milestone.
+- [ ] Exercise 1: Create a potentially realistic issue using the Issue Template.
+Make sure to complete all of the right hand side items of the issue based on the issue content you creatd.
+Be ready to explain your rationale of which labels, assignees, etc. you chose based on the issue you created.
 Completed on: ________________ with _________________________

-- [ ] Exercise 2: Find an open issue in the issue_tracker or feature_tracker.
-Think about all the potential documentation dependencies it may have across the document_tracker.
-List below the related document_tracker cards that this issue may need to be considered for.
+- [ ] Exercise 2: Create a new dummy card in the manuscript tracker.
+Make sure to follow each part of the template.
+You can look to other cards already created to make sure yours is correct.
+(For the OSF link, just use "mtl.how/osf").
 Completed on: ________________ with _________________________

 #### Supervised